Rent-to-Own Solar vs. Buying Outright: Pros & Cons

 • Go with Rent-to-Own if you want low upfront costs, immediate savings, and minimal responsibility.

-• Buy Outright if you have the funds (or financing), want long-term savings, and prefer full control.
+• Buy Outright if you have the funds (or financing), have a sizable tax liability, and prefer full control ownership day 1

 Either way, going solar is a step toward energy independence, lower utility bills, and a cleaner planet.